-Many studies in behavioral economics, neuroeconomics, and psychology have came up with multiple marketing words that appeal to consumers’ primal instincts and increase their chances of purchasing.
-Some of these words include: You, New, Free, Guaranteed, and many more.
+Many studies in behavioral economics, neuroeconomics, and psychology have come up with multiple marketing words that appeal to consumers’ primal instincts and increase their chances of purchasing.
+Some of these words include You, New, Free, Guaranteed, and many more.

 Make sure to incorporate these words and more showy flashy marketing words to help push your users even more to make that purchase.

 One strategy to help persuade your users to make an in-app purchase is offering customized and personalized items.
 For example, adding the user’s name to the item’s title or even in the design of the item itself, or even going one step further and letting the users customize the designs of their items.

 This helps make the item feel more personal to the user and consequently increase their chances of getting it.

 Possibly one of the oldest strategies in the book for mobile app monetization is offering your app for free but populating it with ads that are being served by an ad network.
 That way the user is happy for not paying for the app and the developer is happy for making some revenue.